EneVyctis/EneVyctis/README.md

 # Projects

+## [ini-parser](https://github.com/EneVyctis/ini-parser), a sufficiently functional ini file parser that i'll use for other projects.
+Resuming my journey to recode git, i've figured that i could use a ini parser since its the format used by git to configure a git project.
+Since it is a good exercise to code it myself, and because there is no obvious tool for that job (ini4j uses a bit too much dependencies), here it is.
+As simple-parser, this project is for personal use and entertainment, I do not plan to provide maintenance or guarantee its production ready.

-## [simple-parser](https://github.com/EneVyctis/simple-parser), a sufficiently functional parser that i'll use for other project.
+## [simple-parser](https://github.com/EneVyctis/simple-parser), a sufficiently functional command line parser that i'll use for other projects.
 As i was about to recreate git in java, or a "sufficiently functional" git i would say, i though that i would do everything from scratch, which includes the parsing of command lines, as git is a command line tool. simple-parser is born for that purpose, providing a simple yet powerful enough line parser for my usage.
 It is also cool to think of what is running "under the hood" of command parsers.